HaiderNuur/Data-Analyst-Journey/Google Courses/Prepare Data For Exploration/Quizzes.md

 - Which of the following are qualities of unreliable data?
 Select all that apply. > biased, inaccurate
 - In data ethics, consent gives an individual the right to know the answers to which of the following questions?
 Select all that apply. > how will my data be used, why is my data being collected

+# Week Three

+### Quiz: metadata
+- A large company has several data collections across its many departments.
+What kind of metadata indicates exactly how many collections a piece of data lives in? : structural
+- The date and time a photo was taken is an example of which kind of metadata? : administrative
+- A large metropolitan high school gives each of its students an ID number to differentiate them in its database.
+What kind of metadata are the ID : descriptive
+- A company needs to merge third-party data with its own data.
+Which of the following actions will help make this process successful?
+Select all that : use the metadata to evaluate third party data quality and credibility, alter the company’s metadata to closely reflect the incoming metadata

+## Graded quiz
+- Primary and foreign keys are two connected identifiers within separate tables.
+These tables exist in what kind of database?
+A: Relational
+- Metadata is data about data.
+What kinds of information can metadata offer about a particular dataset?
+Select all that apply.
+A: If the data is clean and reliable, what kind of data it contains, Combine data from more than one source
+- Structural metadata indicates how a piece of data is organized and whether it’s part of one or more than one data collection.
+A: True
+- Fill in the blank: Data governance is the process of ensuring that a company’s _____ are managed in a formal manner.
+A: Data assets
+- A data analyst chooses not to use external data because it represents diverse perspectives.
+This is an appropriate decision when working with external data.
+A: False
+- A data analyst reviews a database of Wisconsin car sales to find the last car models sold in Milwaukee in 2019.
+How can they sort and filter the data to return the last five cars sold at the top of their list?
+Select all that apply.
+A: Filter out sales outside of Milwaukee, Filter out sales not in 2019, Sort by sale date in descending order
+- When writing a query, the name of the dataset can either be inside two backticks, or not, and the query will still run properly.
+A: True
+-